luctuc8/data-analysis-portfolio/README.md

-# Lucija Kovač - Data analyst portfolio
+# Lucija Kovač - Data portfolio
 ### 👩‍🔬 About me
 Hi, I'm Lucija.
 I'm MScs in Mathematics (Aarhus University, DK).
 I have always been interested in data.
 Being able to make sense of something unconnected a first glance is a valuable skill.

-This portfolio is my "Hello world" to the data community.
-I will cover different projects and try to get some fun and interesting results.
-I have planned to make several projects and I am going to upload them as they are ready, as well as update the existing ones.
-All comments and critiques are welcome.
+This portfolio was created to substitute the lack of my work experience and make me visible in the business world.
+It's my "Helo world" to the data community.

 ### 📓 Projects